 If Bootz were alive today and he could talk he would say.
 “Thank you, Christine, for finially having the human world make sense to me.
 I was so confused and my face hurt so much.
 If you hadn’t taken me in and helped me learn about the human world, I would have been sold at auction for meat.
 I never meant to be a bad horse, I never even meant to be a difficult horse.
 I just didn’t understand what people wanted me to do and my face hurt. ”

 I miss my big Bootz horse.
-He had headshakers, a neurological disorder that causes horses bootz08huntpacewebtextlessto sometimes shake their head violently in reaction to nerve pain.
+He had headshakers, a neurological disorder that causes horses to sometimes shake their head violently in reaction to nerve pain.
 I had many people try to have me control the problem as a bad behavior.
 Something kept telling me that he wasn’t bad, something just wasn’t right.
 He was so sensitive, as soon as a stranger took his reins, he was begin shaking his head.
 It wasn’t until I had a vet looking at him for a lameness issue that he was diagnosed.
 He began tossing his head, jerking it upward and outward.
 The vet said, “This horse has headshakers.”.
 To learn more, http://headshakingsyndrome.com/ or http://http://www.thehorse.com/articles/10166/headshaking-in-horses.com/

-The horse's eye says it allYou can see by the look in Bootz’s eye in this picture, he loved to be praised when he did
+You can see by the look in Bootz’s eye in this picture, he loved to be praised when he did

 The horse’s eye says it all